The way the library delivers support for course readings is changing from Semester 1, 2019.

 The library is introducing a brand new Course Readings tool in Semester 1 2019 to streamline access to course readings for both academics and students.

-Course Readings provides easy access to readings for students, while providing academics with a fast and user-friendly way of managing course readings.
-The most commonly asked questions are outlined below.
+Course Readings provides easy access to materials for students, while providing academics with a fast and user-friendly way of managing all kinds of readings.

 Information about Course Readings

 Start here - quick reference guides

 Below is a series of quick reference guides, containing everything you need to know to get the most out of Course Readings.